flickerbox/marketo/README.md

 ### Creating or updating a lead

-You can create or update a lead using the `sync_lead` function.
+You can create or update a lead using the `sync_lead` method.

 **Arguments**